projectshaped/parametric-svg/Readme.md

 ##### parametric

-An attribute or element in the [parametric namespace][] is referred to as a parametric attribute or element.
+An attribute or element in the [parametric namespace][parametric-namespace] is referred to as a parametric attribute or element.

 [parametric]: #parametric